-A liability is current when:
+A liability is current when :

-- It is expected to be settled in normal operating cycle, or - It is held primarily for the purpose of trading, or - It is due to be settled within twelve months after the reporting period, or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.
+- It is expected to be settled in normal operating cycle, or - It is held primarily for the purpose of trading, or - It is due to be settled within twelve months after the reporting period, or ii.
+Property, Plant and Equipment

+- There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.
 The Company classifies all other liabilities as non-current.